AndreM92/Multidimensional-Nutri-Score/README.md

 - [x] Create a WebCrawler for Nährwertrechner.de
 - [x] Scrape some data about nutritional information
 - [x] Store the scraped data in DataFrames and export them to Excel
-- [ ] Scrape some data about nutritional recommendations
+- [x] Scrape some data about nutritional recommendations (just an average guideline)
-- [ ] Store the data in SQL
+- [x] Store the data in SQL (just for the category Vitamins)
+- [x] Clean the data (just for the category Vitamins)
+- [ ] Calculate the percentage coverage of the requirement for each nutrient
-- [ ] Clean the data
+- [ ] Calculate the distribution of nutrient coverage
+- [ ] Repeat these steps for every category
-- ...
+...